chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server sends a HelloRetryRequest in response to the ClientHello and the client can send a second updated ClientHello per the rules in
-{{RFC8446}}, the "encrypted_server_name" extension values which do not depend on the (possibly updated) KeyShareClientHello, i.e,, ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, and ClientEncryptedSNI.record_digest, MUST NOT change across ClientHello messages.
+{{RFC8446}}, the "encrypted_server_name" extension MUST NOT change across ClientHello messages.
+However, a freshly computed ESNI binder must be computed in the second ClientHello.
-Moreover, ClientESNIInner MUST not change across ClientHello messages.
-Informally, the values of all unencrypted extension information, as well as the inner extension plaintext, must be consistent between the first and second ClientHello messages.

 ### Authenticating for the public name {#auth-public-name}